 Pick module pallet racking systems combine different features of storage, product handling, and shipping systems to make the most efficient system of high-volume case picking and small parts distribution.
 These systems use a variety of options including pallet racking systems, case flow racks, and conveyor systems.
 A pick modules system utilizes every option available to create a custom designed system.
 This provides the best solution for each project.

-Whether buying or selling, Applied Handling NW handles your used pallet racking system needs.
+Whether buying or selling, DACO handles your used pallet racking system needs.
 After carefully examining all used pallet racking systems, we ensure the safety of each unit before resale.
 As our inventory of used pallet racks change we may be able to offer an exact match for your current needs.
 Based on our inventory we may only be able to offer the best solution for you based on what we have in stock.